Julia and Julia: Synopsis

-Julia's two worlds begin to become more similar when, in her widowed world, she meets Daniel after he walks into the travel office and smitten with him, she asks him out on a date.
-Reluctant at first, Daniel accepts Julia's offer and soon they become involved in a sexual relationship just like her extramarital tryst with Daniel in Julia's fantasy world with her husband being alive.
+Julia's two worlds become more similar when, in her widowed world, she meets Daniel after he walks into the travel office; smitten with him, she asks him out on a date.
+Reluctant at first, Daniel accepts, and they become involved in a sexual relationship just like her extramarital tryst with Daniel in her fantasy world in which her husband is alive.
 When Daniel becomes more possessive and controlling with Julia, she tries to break it off but he refuses to let their relationship end.
-Determined to free herself from a loveless romance, Julia ends up killing Daniel by stabbing him to death in his hotel room one evening and then dumping the body into the bay.
+Determined to free herself from a loveless romance, Julia ends up stabbing him to death in his hotel room one evening and dumping the body into the bay.

-Finally free from her relationship with Daniel, Julia then quits her job and now focuses entirely on her romance with Paolo and their son.
-However, several days later, while walking to the market to do food shopping, Julia is picked up by the police who question her about Daniel's disappearance.
+Finally free from her relationship with Daniel, Julia quits her job and focuses entirely on her romance with Paolo and their son.
+However, several days later, while walking to the market to do food shopping, Julia is picked up by the police, who question her about Daniel's disappearance.
 When pressed to give an alibi for the day Daniel went missing, Julia tells the police investigator that she was with her husband despite having a sexual romance with Daniel.
-When the inspector tells Julia that her husband was dead for the last six years, Julia breaks down refusing to believe that Paolo is dead and soon after confesses to killing Daniel.
+When the inspector tells Julia that her husband has been dead for the last six years, she breaks down, refusing to believe that Paolo is dead.
+Soon after, she confesses to killing Daniel.

 In the final scene, Julia is seen residing in a mental hospital where she tells Paolo's visiting mother that she now feels at peace with herself.
-Julia now spends all her time alone in her room writing letters to Paolo and his parents while she keeps one memento that she took from her fantasy world: a photo of her, Paolo and Marco together.
-It is left ambiguous if the family photo is real or just a figment of Julia's imagination of her fantasy world.
+She spends all her time alone in her room writing letters to Paolo and his parents while she keeps one memento that she took from her fantasy world: a photo of her, Paolo, and Marco together.
+It is left ambiguous whether this photo is real or just a figment of her fantasy world.